-Soil amendments such as oystershell flour, gypsum, kelp, other types of broad spectrum rock dust have also been applied sparingly, often incorporated into soil mixes for transplants.
+Soil amendments such as gypsum, kelp, other types of broad spectrum rock dust have also been applied sparingly, often incorporated into soil mixes for transplants.
 For seedling flats I use Peat moss or coco peat (coir), vermiculite, river silt and occasionally hi-grade earthworm castings in addition to the materials listed above.

 Other propagation methods include mass selection of bareroot seedlings grown in raised beds of primarily natural soil (look for descriptive photos here soon).
 That is to say, out of large number of seedlings only the strongest are used to plant out the crop, and trueness to type is carefully noted.

 Seed saving is also an essential activity that most traditional farmers have practiced since the dawn of agricultural endeavor, which involves planning, research, careful timing and supplemental weeding.
 Educational efforts and networking are critically important to our long term sustainability and success as Seed Savers.

 Our seedbank has been created over 30 years as a sustainable resource for our family and community.
 We trial many varieties from trusted sources, and are actively breeding new lines of vegetables.
 We do sell produce locally, including a CSA operation that allows us to continually evaluate the quality and performance of the seeds we offer in order to assure you get the very best.